Iain Rankin: Premier of Nova Scotia

+On his first day in office, Rankin announced incentives for the purchase of new and used electric vehicles as well as energy efficiency support for low-income Nova Scotians.
+In his throne speech, Rankin announced a commitment to get Nova Scotia off coal by 2030, ten years earlier than previously planned.
+The Environment Department was renamed Environment and Climate Change to highlight Rankin's commitment to the issue, and all mandate letters to ministers noted the need to consider climate change and for it to factor into their respective policy and program decisions.
+The Rankin government announced 61 more wilderness areas, nature reserves and provincial parks.

-In recognition of Mi’kmaq people, language, and the significant geographical location, Rankin (who renamed the Department of Aboriginal Affairs to L’nu Affairs), unveiled a new sign in Mi’kmaq, Pjila’si Unama’kik at the causeway in Cape Breton, along with Mi’kmaq elders and chiefs.
+In recognition of Mi’kmaq people, language, and the significant geographical location, Rankin unveiled a new sign in Mi’kmaq, labelled "Pjila’si Unama’kik", at the causeway in Cape Breton, along with Mi’kmaq elders and chiefs.

 The Rankin government invested $5 million to help make the sports more inclusive and accessible.
 The biggest investment in community and amateur sport in recent history.

-Former premier Rodney MacDonald joined Rankin in Mabou to announce the creation of a satellite campus in Mabou for the Gaelic College, called Beinn Mhabu.
+Former premier Rodney MacDonald joined Rankin, in Mabou, to announce the creation of a satellite campus in Mabou for the Gaelic College, called Beinn Mhabu.
 The province invested 1.92 million to renovate St Joseph’s convent.
-It is expected to open in 2022 and include programming and accommodations.

-On his first day in office, Rankin announced incentives for the purchase of electric vehicles as well as energy efficiency support for low-income Nova Scotians.
-In his throne speech, Rankin announced a bold commitment to get Nova Scotia off coal by 2030, ten years earlier than previously planned.
-Rankin launched a plan to add 264 new long-term care beds and replace 1,298 beds at 14 nursing homes and three residential care facilities across the province.
-To help address systemic racism in the justice system Rankin announced $4.8 million to establish the African Nova Scotian Justice Institute.
-Rankin signed a $645 million agreement with the federal government to establish $10 per day childcare in Nova Scotia.
+It opened in September, of 2023.
+Rankin was also responsible for launching a new Forest innovation Centre at the Nova Scotia Community College.
+The first forestry training facility in the province.

 In April 2021, following a spike in COVID-19 cases, Rankin enacted lockdown measures which brought case numbers down, and case numbers remained low for the remainder of his tenure.
 Nova Scotia maintained the highest vaccination rates in Canada.
+Rankin launched a plan to add 264 new long-term care beds and replace 1,298 beds at 14 nursing homes and three residential care facilities across the province.

 In June 2021, with the Liberal government enjoying a 75% approval rating, Rankin called for an election.
 While the Liberals focused on their handling of the COVID-19 pandemic, the Progressive Conservatives ran a campaign that was largely focused on the ongoing Healthcare crisis in Nova Scotia.
-Despite starting the campaign with a lead of 28 points in the polls, support for the Liberals collapsed in the final days of the race, and the Progressive Conservatives, led by Tim Houston, won a strong majority government.
+Despite starting the campaign with a lead of 8 points in the polls, the Progressive Conservatives, led by Tim Houston, won a majority government.
 This marked the first time since 2006 that the Progressive Conservatives had won an election in Nova Scotia.
-Rankin claimed responsibility for the loss, and said he would do nothing differently.
+Rankin claimed full responsibility for the loss.
+Rankin left office as Premier on August 31, 2021.

+Post-premiership

+Rankin thereafter served as Leader of the Opposition.
 On January 5, 2022, Rankin announced that he will resign as leader of the Nova Scotia Liberal Party once a new leader is chosen.

-Personal life

-Rankin was convicted of impaired driving in 2003, and again faced impaired driving charges in 2005 but these were eventually overturned on a technicality due to a clerical error.
-He is married to Mary Chisholm.
-Rankin and Chisholm have a daughter, Freya Rose Rankin, born in November 2021.
+He was succeeded as Liberal leader and Leader of the Opposition by Zach Churchill after the 2022 leadership election.